alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Don't try to guess and misgender somebody, or mangle their name.
 It's rude, and jarring for the speaker as they're about to go on stage.

-Double demerit if you're English and make a joke about the unpronouncability of a name.
+Double demerit if your first language is English and you make a joke about the unpronouncability of a name.

 ### Questions, not comments